mircealungu/TID_Lecture_Notes/process-of-id.md

 ).
 The low usabilty of the plane that lead to the [death of John Denver](https://www.ntsb.gov/news/press-releases/Pages/NTSB_Determines_John_Denvers_Crash_Caused_by_Poor_Placement_of_Fuel_Selector_Handle_Diverting_His_Attention_During_Flight.aspx).

 It seems that delivering something useful and usable are both important.
 But how to do that?

+One good place to start from is knowing who your users are.
+Designing for the average user means frustrating most of the users.
+[The Flaw of the Averages](https://www.thestar.com/news/insight/2016/01/16/when-us-air-force-discovered-the-flaw-of-averages.html)

+Besides that you want to follow a process.
+And finally be aware of design principles.

 ## ID Processes
 So you can imagine why many people would try to provide recipes for how to do Interaction Design the right way TM.
 And indeed, there are many processes for ID.

  - Design Thinking [DT] - ideology asserts that a hands-on, user-centric approach to problem solving can lead to innovation.
 Process comprises 6 distinct phases.